LLnCSoftware/mserve/examples/04routing/04routing.md

    - **string "algo"**     - provides the name of the dispatch algorithm displayed on startup
    - **function "check"**  - provides the algorithm itself

- - The following global variables are intended to be used: TODO: 1: **used** by whom to do what?
-2: Are these vars about this one specific plugin or vars that all plugins will need to use?
-No idea.
-(Perhaps I'm reading too fast?)
+ - The following global variables are intended to be used:
    - **function "getArguments"** - parses specified command, always interpreting symbols as literals, not variables and rejecting expressions that contain functions or function evaluation in their arguments.
    - **dictionary "h"**        - maps each handle to the list of queries pending on that handle.